oliver-reardon/oliver-reardon.github.io/content/posts/ndjson-event-buffered-transport-daemon/index.md

 7. Install the `newsyslog` configuration.
 8. Load and start the Fluent Bit LaunchDaemon.

-Once complete, events begin flowing immediately with no additional runtime dependencies.
+Once complete, events start flowing immediately with no additional runtime dependencies.

 ## Operational Reference